-What Federal Student Financial Aid programs does Neumont University offer?
+What Federal Student Financial Aid programs does Neumont offer?

-Before we get into the details, let's make it clear, even though we're different from your traditional university, we still offer all of the same financial aid programs that you can expect from any university.
+Before we get into the details, let's make it clear, even though we're different from your traditional college, we still offer all of the same financial aid programs that you can expect from any institution of higher education.
 Financial Aid is available for those who qualify, and includes Federal Pell Grants, Stafford Loan and PLUS loan programs, as well as Neumont-sponsored grants and scholarships.

 Now for the specifics, the Pell Grant is a need-based grant that the student does not have to repay along with the Supplemental Education Opportunity Grant.
 The Stafford Loan is a loan program for the student.
 There are two types of Stafford Loans, subsidized and unsubsidized.
 A subsidized Stafford loan is a loan program wherein the interest on the loan is paid by the Federal government until six months after the student graduates or withdraws from the program.
 After the six month period, the student begins loan repayment.
 An unsubsidized Stafford Loan follows the same time frame as the subsidized Stafford loan, but the interest is not paid by the government (subsidized).
 The interest simply accrues on the loan while the student is in school.
 The PLUS loan is a loan that a parent of a dependent student may secure.
 With both Stafford and PLUS loans, repayment is required.
 For more details on your financial aid options, click here.

-How do I get Federal Aid to attend Neumont University?
+How do I get Federal Aid to attend Neumont College of Computer Science?